18F/charlie-slack-bot-facts/README.md

 Changes must be submitted as pull requests, as the `main` branch is protected from direct edits.
 Pull requests must pass their tests before they can be merged - the tests just validate that the lists are correctly structured, so they should run pretty quickly.
+Once the tests pass, the pull request will merge itself.

 Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.